A SMUGGLER IN THE GHETTO

-It was a great honor to meet Jaroslava Lewickaja in Haifa, Israel.
-Jaroslava was born in 1935 just before WWII in Zolocziew, in the Lvov Region of the Ukraine.
+It was a great honor to meet Jaroslava Lewczki in Haifa, Israel.
+Jaroslava was born in 1935 in Zloczew, in the Ukraine.
 She grew up in the Greek Catholic Church.
 During the war, Jaroslava and her family helped smuggle food to the ghetto and to hide Jews.
 In 1989, Jaroslava was declared a “Righteous Gentile” by Yad Vashem, the Israeli Holocaust Memorial, and was awarded Israeli citizenship.

 For me there are two spiritual lessons in this great heroism of Jaroslava and her family.

-First, what would I have been willing to do if I was a Ukrainian non-Jew during WWII surrounded by Nazi atrocities?
-What am I doing today for the humanitarian crises of today?
-Would I take in, hide, and feed my neighbor and who do I define as a neighbor?
+First, what would I have been willing to do if I was a Ukrainian non-Jew during World War II, surrounded by Nazi atrocities?
+What am I doing about the humanitarian crises of today?
+Would I take in, hide, and feed my neighbor?
+Who do I define as a neighbor?
 I find myself doing very little for others outside my business and family.
-This is a real wake-up call for me.
-So the stresses of my business and busyness with my new family are false objections to why I’m not doing more.
-I get there is a difference between hiding a neighbor who will otherwise be murdered and feeding people in a soup kitchen.
-But Judaism teaches us that “whoever has saved a life, it is considered that he has saved an entire world.”
-(Jerusalem Talmud, Sanhedrin 4:1 [22a]).
+This interview was a real wake-up call for me.
+So the stresses of my business and busy-ness with my family are false objections to why I’m not doing more.
+I understand there is a difference between hiding a neighbor who would otherwise be murdered and feeding people at a soup kitchen.
+But Judaism teaches us that whomever has saved a life, it is considered that he has saved an entire world.
 So first, I am confronted that I must be more outraged at today’s injustices and not comfortable in my upper-middle-class bubble.
-I don’t have a comfortable answer to this challenge to post here.
+I don’t have comfortable answers to this challenge.

 Second, if we receive a reward for doing a righteous deed, does it negate the good deed?
 Is the heroism of Jaroslava any less because she received a candy each time she delivered food to the ghetto?
 I asked my friend, Rabbi Menachem Creditor, for his perspective on this.
-And, apparently, the answer according to Judaism is that a good deed does not require altruistic intent:
+And, apparently, the answer according to Judaism is that a good deed does not require altruistic intent.
+Rabbi Creditor said,

 So to do the right thing, I don’t even need to want to do the right thing.
 I just have to do it.
 You might say this is the positive upside to Judaism’s focus on actions more than faith.
-Not to get too theological, but Christianity also says that “faith without works is dead.”
-So the action, not the feeling or intention, is what matters.
+Christianity (the Bible) also says that faith without works is dead.
+The action, not the feeling or intention, is what matters.
 So where does this leave me?
-It leaves me grateful to the Jaroslava’s of the world who even as children helped Jews during WWII.
+It leaves me grateful to the Jaroslavas of the world who, even as children, helped Jews during World War II.
 It leaves me grateful to all those who are helping those in need today.
 And it reminds me that, whether I like it or not, I am a person of means who has the ability to be helping much more than I am.
-I need to get beyond my own busyness before it’s too late for the person I could have helped.
+I need to get beyond my own busy-ness before it’s too late for the person, or people, I could have helped.